evolvingstuff/vdw2/content/posts/more-blood-was-pumped-by-those-getting-800000-iu-of-vitamin-d-after-heart-failure-rct.md

 * [Search VitaminDWiki for "Ejection Fraction"](https://www.VitaminDWiki.com/Search+Results?hl=en&oe=UTF-8&ie=UTF-8&btnG=Google+Search&googles.x=0&googles.y=0&q=%22ejection+fraction%22&domains=VitaminDWiki.com&sitesearch=VitaminDWiki.com) 70 items as of March 2015

-* <a href="/posts/heart-pumped-more-blood-after-heart-failure-if-more-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Heart pumped more blood after heart failure if more vitamin D – Nov 2010">Heart pumped more blood after heart failure if more vitamin D – Nov 2010</a> which asked for a RCT to be held
+* [Heart pumped more blood after heart failure if more vitamin D – Nov 2010](/posts/heart-pumped-more-blood-after-heart-failure-if-more-vitamin-d) which asked for a RCT to be held

 ## See also web